 In this file there is an XML-entry for the "Normal HTTP" connector (this is close to the end of the file, immediately following the "<!-- ===== Connectors ====== -->" header).
-An example of this entry is in Figure 45.
+An example of this entry is in Figure 56.

-Figure 45 XML Entry for Normal HTTP
+Figure 56 XML Entry for Normal HTTP

-'''

-<!-- Normal HTTP -->
+''' <!-- Normal HTTP -->

-<Connector className="org.apache.tomcat.service.PoolTcpConnector">
+<Connector className="org.apache.tomcat.service.PoolTcpConnector"> value="org.apache.tomcat.service.http.HttpConnectionHandler"/>

 <Parameter name="handler"

-value="org.apache.tomcat.service.http.HttpConnectionHandler"/>

 <Parameter name="port" value="80"/>

-</Connector>

-'''
+</Connector> '''

-The standard HTTP port "80" is used.
+The standard HTTP port 80 is used.
 Simply change this value to any port not currently in use by another application.

 If there are several LISTSERV Maestro components installed on the same server, then they will all be affected by this change.
 It is not possible to use different HTTP ports for each of the components if the components are installed on the same server.
 However, if the components are installed on different servers, they can use different HTTP ports.
-It is important to note that these changes will only be effective after a restart of the component in question.
+These changes will only be effective after a restart of the component in question.

-When changing the HTTP port, there are a few issues to be aware of:
+When changing the HTTP port, there are a few issues of which to be aware: